ncsl/seek/doc/index.rst

-After running through the seek workflows, one will obtain BIDS-iEEG compatible ``*electrodes.tsv`` files which contain anatomical information, and also numerous anatomical output files without you worrying about learning the ins and outs of FreeSurfer, FSL and other softwares.
+After running through the seek workflows, one will obtain BIDS-iEEG compatible ``*electrodes.tsv`` files which contain anatomical information, and also numerous anatomical output files without you worrying about learning the ins and outs of FreeSurfer, FSL and other software.

 Finally, we pipe specific output to a visualization engine that is housed in another `github repository <https://github.com/cronelab/ReconstructionVisualizer>`_.